Does Pet Insurance Cover Cremation?

 Who Has Cremation Coverage?

-The following pet insurance companies provide cremation coverage to help ease the financial burden during an already difficult time.
+Based on our analysis, the following insurers provide pet insurance with cremation coverage to help ease the financial burden during an already difficult time:

 Offers an optional SupportPlus Coverage that reimburses cremation expenses for each pet, up to a maximum benefit of $300 subject to the annual limit amount.